shuozhixu/Materials_2024/README.md

 LAMMPS on OSCER does not come with many packages.
 To build more packages into LAMMPS, please visit [this page](https://docs.lammps.org/Build_package.html).

-To finish this project, you need to build your own LAMMPS version with the following two packages included:
+To finish this project, build your own LAMMPS version with the following two packages included:

 - MANYBODY package.
 This is to use the manybody potential such as the embedded-atom method potential.
 - VORONOI package.
 This is to calculate Voronoi tessellation of the atoms in the simulation cell.
 To learn more, please visit [this page](https://docs.lammps.org/compute_voronoi_atom.html).